pacharanero/csus/README.md

 ## The Clinical Software Usability Survey questions are:

-1. In my opinion, the software reduces the risk of clinical error. (positive)
+1. **In my opinion, the software reduces the risk of clinical error**. (positive)

-1. Effective support for this software is hard to access in a clinically-appropriate timescale. (negative)
+1. **Effective support for this software is hard to access in a clinically-appropriate timescale**. (negative)

-1. In my opinion, the software improves the quality of clinical care I can provide. (positive)
+1. **In my opinion, the software improves the quality of clinical care I can provide**. (positive)

-1. The quality of the interaction/consultation with the patient is adversely affected by the use of this software. (negative)
+1. **The quality of the interaction/consultation with the patient is adversely affected by the use of this software**. (negative)

-1. Using the software gives me the key information I need on patient’s history, diagnosed conditions and current care and treatment plan. (positive)
+1. **Using the software gives me the key information I need on patient’s history, diagnosed conditions and current care and treatment plan**. (positive)

 ## Notes
 * Each question scores from 0 to 4 points, where 0 signifies a trait of the least usable system and 4 signifies a trait of the most usable system.
 Clearly, because the ‘axis’ of the questions is alternated, the mathematics of the scoring must be alternated too.
 It makes the scoring a little bit complicated, again this is how it’s done is the SUS so we followed suit.